 Obadiah is a complex character.
-His story of faith in-action is told twice!
+His story of faith-in-action is told twice!
 Usually an indicator of importance.
 (Elijah has several things that happen twice in his story.)
-There was already myth surrounding Elijah and his ability to “disappear”.
+There was already a myth surrounding Elijah and his ability to “disappear”.

 18:13 How could Elijah know of his story unless God revealed it to him, he was in hiding and it was done in secret.